 A minor gives you the opportunity of having a second specialization in your degree.
 The minor is a bundle of three to four electives that can be chosen separately but if chosen together rewards a minor.

-The transportation and maritime logistics sector is faced with new challenges, such as the internationalization of the maritime supply chain; intensifying competition, not the least through digitalization; a growing role of science in innovation; diverse stakeholder demands; and the necessity of complying with, or even going beyond, the multi-faceted and increasingly international regulation of shipping concerning issues such as safety, security, quality, and climate change and environmental impact.
-This development is reflected in, among other things:
+Around 90% of the world trade hinges on the maritime industry.
+The challenges associated with this wide industry are followed by a plethora of business opportunities.
+For instance, the transportation and maritime logistics sector is faced with challenges such as the internationalization of the maritime supply chain; fierce competition, digitalization and automation; an increasing role of science in innovation; and diverse stakeholder demands.
+Moreover, there is the growing need to comply with the multi-faceted and increasingly international regulation of shipping concerning issues such as safety, security, quality, and climate change, and environmental impact.
+Such scenario is reflected in, among other things:

 - Growth in the size and complexity of maritime companies and supply chains.

-- The establishment of new corporate functions (e.g. corporate communication/CSR, investor relations, and strategic R&D departments responsible for conducting market, competitor and technology analyses).
+- The establishment of new corporate functions.
+For example, corporate communication/CSR, investor relations, and strategic R&D departments responsible for conducting market, competitor and technology analyses.

 - The gradual professionalization of the sector as evidenced by more graduates finding their way into management positions in larger companies.